Runaway Baby

-"Runaway Baby" is a song by American singer and songwriter Bruno Mars from his debut studio album Doo-Wops & Hooligans (2010).
+"Runaway Baby" is a song by American singer-songwriter Bruno Mars from his debut studio album Doo-Wops & Hooligans (2010).
 It was written by Mars, Philip Lawrence, Ari Levine and Brody Brown.
 The former three produced the track under their alias, the Smeezingtons.
 "Runaway Baby" is a funk, pop rock, doo-wop and soul record.
-Its lyrics detail a playboy who is willing to break every woman's heart regardless of their feelings.
-Instrumentally, the track relies on finger snaps, police sirens, hand claps and raspy guitar lines.
+Its lyrics detail a playboy who is willing to break a woman's heart regardless of their feelings.
+Instrumentally, the track relies on finger snaps, police sirens, hand claps and guitar.
 It received mixed reviews from music critics, who considered it one of the standouts in the album, but criticized its lyrical content.

-"Runaway Baby" debuted and peaked at number 19 on the UK Singles Chart, after The X Factor performance and it peaked at number 35 and 50 in New Zealand and on Billboard Hot 100, respectively.
-It was certified platinum by the British Phonographic Industry (BPI) and the Recording Industry Association of America (RIAA).
+"Runaway Baby" debuted and peaked at number 19 on the UK Singles Chart after The X Factor performance, and it peaked at number 35 and 50 in New Zealand and on Billboard Hot 100, respectively.
+It was certified double platinum by the Recorded Music NZ (RMNZ), platinum by the British Phonographic Industry (BPI) and three times platinum by the Recording Industry Association of America (RIAA) and Music Canada (MC).
 The singer performed "Runaway Baby" at the 54th Annual Grammy Awards, at the Super Bowl XLVIII halftime show and on all his concerts since 2010.
 The performances included an extra break with a James Brown dance and singing through a megaphone.

 Composition and production

 "Runaway Baby" is a retro funk, pop rock, doo-wop soul, and bubblegum R&B track.
 Ken Tucker of NPR found it hard to categorize the recording.
 Its instrumentation includes 60's soul finger snaps, police sirens, hand claps and "scratchy guitarlines".
 The song was composed in the key of E minor with a tempo of 144 beats per minute.
-Bruno Mars's vocals range spans from the low note of G4 to the high note of B5.
 Jon Caramanica from The New York Times felt that Mars was trying to "channel" Little Richard and called the track "jumpy" and "salacious".
 Brittany Spanos of Rolling Stone found the song to have "an electric riff as rapidly talk-sings" and to be inspired by James Brown.
 Lyrically, "Runaway Baby" conveys the message for women to avoid Mars since he is willing to break their hearts due to being a playboy and a "rolling stone" ("Lord knows I'm a rolling stone").
 Moreover, there is a comparison established between Mars's penis and a carrot, "So many eager young bunnies...and they all got to share it."

 "Runaway Baby" was written by Mars, Philip Lawrence, Ari Levine and Brody Brown.
 The former three produced the track under their alias, the Smeezingtons.
 Mars, Levine and Brown played all the instruments on the song.
 Levine was in charge of engineering the song, which he did at Levcon Studios, in California.
 The mixing of "Runaway Baby" was done at Larrabee Sound Studios, in North Hollywood by Manny Marroquin, with Christian Plata and Erik Madrid serving as assistants.
 It was mastered by Stephen Marcussen at Marcussen Mastering in Hollywood, California.